 2. Shop Around for Loans, Insurance

 If you need a new car, or you’re looking to renew your insurance, don’t just go with the bank because it’s easiest.
-Shop around for best deals on auto credit or on insurance.
+Shop around for best deals on insurance.
 I often balk at doing this because I don’t have the time, but with a little internet research you can often get quotes quite quickly.
 Have a teen in your house?
 Pay them $20 to spend an hour getting you a ton of quotes.
 It’s worth it!

 3. Term Life Insurance is Good–every other life insurance policy?
 Probably not.

 If you’re under 50, term life insurance is really pretty cheap, especially if you don’t smoke.
 Try to insure the main breadwinner in your family for at least $500,000, if you can, so that if the person were to suddenly die, you’d have a comfortable cushion.